AyeshaSareen-Dev/b5a3-Library-Management-System-AyeshaSareen-Dev/README.md

 - The codebase is modular, with separate concerns for controllers, services, and schemas.
 - The live deployment on Vercel ensures accessibility for testing.

-## 📬 Contact

-For questions or feedback, contact [Ayesha Sareen] via [email@example.com] or open an issue on the GitHub repository.

 ## 📜 License

 This project is licensed under the ISC License.